fetchai/agents-aea/docs/12-factor.md

 depends, in general, on the AEA itself;
-whether the connections can be quickly connected and disconnected, whether skills can be easily teared down or not, whether other resources can be detached successfully like the persistent storage,
+whether the connections can be quickly connected and disconnected, whether skills can be easily torn down or not, whether other resources can be detached successfully like the persistent storage,